Widespread across Britain, more frequently recorded in south (Musgrove, 2023).

 Allantus cinctus is very active in bright sunlight and is a strong flier.
 The female abdomen is black with a yellow-white band, which is confined to the fifth tergite.
 In the male, the abdomen is entirely black.
-The head is black and the clypeus is deeply excised.
+The head is black and the clypeus is deeply incised.
 The stigma of the forewing is bicolorous cream and black as is the tegula.
 Hind femora are mostly black (sometimes white at the extreme base) and the tibia are red.
 [NB.
 According to Koch, in the holotype and two other males, the basal 2/3rds of the tibia are white as in the female.
 Koch observes that this seems to be a characteristic that occurs more frequently in western European specimens.]
 The apical two or three hind tarsal segments are darkened.

 Size: 7 - 10mm

 Distribution: England, Scotland, Wales, Ireland

 Flight period: At least bivoltine, May to June and July to August

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London